Marin Software (NASDAQ:MRIN) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Marin Software (NASDAQ:MRIN – Free Report) in a report published on Monday morning.
+StockNews.com initiated coverage on shares of Marin Software (NASDAQ:MRIN – Free Report) in a research report sent to investors on Sunday morning.
 The brokerage issued a hold rating on the stock.

 Marin Software Price Performance

-Marin Software (NASDAQ:MRIN – Get Free Report) last issued its earnings results on Thursday, February 22nd.
-The company reported ($0.60) EPS for the quarter.
-The business had revenue of $4.35 million during the quarter.
-Marin Software had a negative net margin of 107.95% and a negative return on equity of 78.95%.
+Marin Software (NASDAQ:MRIN – Get Free Report) last posted its quarterly earnings data on Thursday, February 22nd.
+The company reported ($0.60) earnings per share (EPS) for the quarter.
+Marin Software had a negative return on equity of 78.95% and a negative net margin of 107.95%.
+The firm had revenue of $4.35 million during the quarter.

 Marin Software Incorporated, together with its subsidiaries, provides enterprise marketing software for advertisers and agencies in the United States, the United Kingdom, and internationally.
 It offers MarinOne, a search, social, and eCommerce advertising platform, as well as self-serves solutions and managed services.